Supply Chain Management Courses

 • Understand how to work with suppliers to implement JIT solutions

-• Develop internal processes to interact with supplier JIT program
+• Develop internal processes to interact with the supplier JIT program

 Just-In-Time Purchasing